-"Our tests have found that the type of coffee machine you're using is one of the things that really makes a difference.
-Our blind taste tests show that, even when using the same type of coffee, there are surprisingly different results from machine to machine.
+"Our tests have found that the brand and type of coffee machine you're using is one of the things that really makes a difference.
+Our blind taste tests show that, even when using the same type of coffee, there are surprisingly different results from machine to machine," says Adrian.

-"Ease of use and the skills of the person using it also have an impact, particularly when it comes to manual or semiautomatic espresso machines.
-Results will really depend on the skill of the person using it, as you have a lot of control over the process."
+"How easy the machine is to use and the skills of the person using it also have an impact, particularly when it comes to manual or semi-automatic espresso machines."

 When we review coffee machines, we give each machine a CHOICE Expert Rating which is a score that ranks machines based on how easy they are to use, how they perform on tasks such as frothing milk and achieving consistency of temperature, and the resulting coffee taste.

-5. Being able to experiment and make your coffee the way you like it
+5. Being able to make your coffee the way you like it

-Making your own coffee at home means you're not bound by the brand of coffee sold at your local café, and you can experiment with lots of different blends to find one you really love, and perhaps support some local roasters in the process.
+Making your own coffee at home means you're not bound by the brand of coffee sold at your local cafe, and you can experiment with lots of different blends to find one you really love, and perhaps support some local roasters in the process.

 You can also avoid that awkward situation when your favourite barista is not rostered on and someone else makes an inferior coffee (that's four or five bucks down the drain!)